rschumm/pm4quarkus/README.md

 DEV:

 This project uses Quarkus Dev-Services for Databases in DEV mode.
-This means, that a PostgreSQL Database is started in a Docker Container automatically during DEV mode.
+A PostgreSQL Database is started in a Docker Container automatically during DEV mode - using [Testcontainers](https://testcontainers.com) in the background.
 This happends «by convention», i.e. without any further configuration in the `application.properties` file.
 Testcontainers is running a `ryuk` container to manage the lifecycle of the containers, so that they are removed after the tests are run.
-This does not always work as expected, so you might have to remove the containers manually.
+This does not always work as expected, so you might have to remove the containers manually and clean up with `podman system prune -a --volumes` carefully.

 See:
 https://quarkus.io/guides/databases-dev-services